-Articles in hybrid journals from Elsevier, Springer Nature and Wiley
+Articles in hybrid open access DEAL journals from Elsevier, Springer Nature and Wiley

-The existing DEAL agreements with the publishers Springer Nature and Wiley expire on December 31, 2023.
+The existing DEAL agreements with the publishers Springer Nature and Wiley expired on December 31, 2023.
 On November 17, 2023, a five-year contract (2024-2028) was signed between the MPDL Services gGmbH (on behalf of the DEAL Consortium) and Wiley.
 On November 24, 2023, a contract was signed with Springer Nature (for contract years 2024-2028).
 After several years without an agreement, a contract was signed with Elsevier for the first time on September 1, 2023.
 This agreement also covers the years 2024-2028.
-Each institution must now decide for itself whether it wants to join one or more of the new DEAL agreements.
-The University of Bayreuth is currently considering this in close consultation with the University Governing Board and the faculties.
-Whether the University of Bayreuth will participate in the DEAL agreements has not yet been determined (as of 01.12.2023).

 Articles in gold open access journals (incl.
 Elsevier, Springer Nature and Wiley)